 All pupils have been provided with their account logins for all online tools available to them.
 If you are unsure of your login details for any school accounts, please email email@example.com or phone the school 02020232850 followed by extension 200.

-This includes accessing our own school system via Portico, accessing work on moodle, setting and submitting work through Office 365 via email or use of teams, or pupils can use Hwb for safe research and online tools such as Google Classrooms.
+This includes accessing our own school system via Portico, setting and submitting work through Office 365 via email or use of teams, or pupils can use Hwb for safe research and online tools such as Google Classrooms.
 Pupils can be instructed to use their usual methods of revision and practice including GCSEPod, Hegarty Maths or Accelerated Reader.
 For exam classes in particular, there are many resources available via WJEC.
 Quizziz and Kahoot are an excellent way of testing pupil knowledge at the end of a task.
 BBC Bitesize remains a reliable source of information and activities for pupils.

 How to use many of these facilities can be supported using our knowledge bank:

 Distance learning can be delivered through a range of the Hwb tools, which are available to all maintained schools in Wales.
 These tools will allow teachers and pupils with suitable internet connected devices to continue their classroom activities outside of school as required.

 Core Hwb tools that support distance learning include: